 Eat a balanced diet.
 Avoid sugary, salty foods and caffeine.
 Fruit and vegetables will give you a good balance of the vitamins and minerals.
 (However, we do feel that chocolate is a pre-menstrual necessity!
 Treat yourself!)

 Clearing your mind and relaxing your body will make dealing with stress and anxiety easier.
 Have a bath, do yoga or go for a gentle walk outdoors.
 Socialising is also great for treating low emotions or worry – company and conversation are great for improving your mood.

 Make time in your day for some ‘you’ time, even if that is just reading your favourite book, enjoying a hobby or soaking in a hot bath.

 If you feel that PMS is disrupting your life, or your menstrual cycle symptoms become difficult to manage, visit your doctor for a health check.
 There are medical and alternative therapy treatments available, so get a consult if you feel concerned.

 Do you have more questions or concerns about your period?
 We have put together helpful pages to answer your menstruation symptom questions.
 Have a look at our additional links:

-Every Ruby Cup comes with a life-changing Buy One, Give One cup donation and a 100% satisfaction guarantee.
+Every Ruby Cup comes with a life-changing Buy One, Give One cup donation and a 100% Money Back Guarantee.
 Switch size or get a full refund within 120 days, no questions asked.
 It’s time to make a change!